Bhyve and Windows 2025

-The Windows 11 Evaluation is fully functional, with the minor annoyance that it shuts down automatically after 1 hour.
+The Windows 2025 and Windows 11 Evaluation is fully functional, with the minor annoyance that it shuts down automatically after 1 hour.
 See also: automate configuration using rset(1).

 VirtIO and Startup